 Visit this charming enclave of homes surrounding a peaceful garden right in the heart of Amsterdam.

-This charming enclave of homes surrounding a peaceful garden right off the busy Spui is known as the Begijnhof, or courtyard of the Beguines.
+The delightful enclave of homes surrounding this quiet garden right off the busy Spui is known as the Begijnhof, or courtyard of the Beguines.
 The Beguines were unmarried Catholic women who took vows of chastity and attended daily Mass in the courtyard church.
 They were not nuns, however, as they were free to leave at any time to marry or pursue other interests.

 The 47 townhomes in the Begijnhof look like typical Amsterdam houses, with façades dating from the 17th and 18th centuries, although some of the structures still have Gothic wooden frames.
 The oldest wooden house in Amsterdam is at number 34.
 Notice the lovely gables at the top of the buildings and the interesting carved and painted stones depicting religious topics near the entrance.